Executive Director, CPE Director

 President of R.C.F.M., Inc.

 Reverend Barksdale is a native of Waco, Texas.
-She is a member of the Kingdom Council of Interdependent Christian Churches and Ministries.
+She is an Overseer of the Kingdom Council of Interdependent Christian Churches and Ministries.
 She also is the Executive Director of R.C.
 Freedom Ministries, Inc. a non-profit educational resource center.

 Reverend Barksdale received a Master of Divinity Degree with a concentration in “Word and Sacrament” from Austin Presbyterian Theological Seminary, Austin, Texas in May 1998, and ordained to the Gospel Ministry that same year.
 She received her Bachelor of Arts Degree (Cum Laude) in May 1991 from Saint Leo College in Saint Leo, Florida where she concentrated her studies in the field of Sociology.
 She received Ecclesiastical Endorsement for full-time chaplaincy in June 1998.
 She is a certified Association for Clinical Pastoral Education (ACPE) CPE Educator assisting clergy and laypersons in the integration of theory and practice for ministry.
 As a federal contract chaplain, she is currently the Program Director of Clinical Pastoral Education (CPE) at the San Antonio Military Medical Center, USAF CPE Center, Fort Sam Houston, Texas.
 She is the only CPE Educator for the United States Air Force training Air Force chaplains from around the world each year.